dotnet/csharplang/proposals/csharp-10.0/file-scoped-namespaces.md

 ## Summary

-File scoped namespaces use a less verbose format for the typical case of file containing only one namespace in it.
+File scoped namespaces use a less verbose format for the typical case of files containing only one namespace.
 The file scoped namespace format is `namespace X.Y.Z;` (note the semicolon and lack of braces).
 This allows for files like the following:

 ```c#
 namespace X.Y.Z;